 Your applications may experience some disruption as pods are scheduled on different nodes when the cluster autoscaler decreases the number of nodes.
 To minimize disruption, avoid applications that use a single pod instance.

-Your application requires no modification to use virtual nodes.
-Deployments can scale across AKS and ACI and with no delay as cluster autoscaler deploys new nodes in your AKS cluster.
+Your application requires no modifications to use virtual nodes.
+Your deployments can scale across AKS and ACI and with no delay as the cluster autoscaler deploys new nodes in your AKS cluster.

-Virtual nodes are deployed to an additional subnet in the same virtual network as your AKS cluster.
-This virtual network configuration allows the traffic between ACI and AKS to be secured.
-Like an AKS cluster, an ACI instance is a secure, logical compute resource that is isolated from other users.
+Virtual nodes are deployed to another subnet in the same virtual network as your AKS cluster.
+This virtual network configuration secures the traffic between ACI and AKS.
+Like an AKS cluster, an ACI instance is a secure, logical compute resource isolated from other users.